scottishgovernment/tradingnation.mygov.scot/pages/sectors/energy.md

 We'll help industry bodies get better access to data on energy, so they can identify export opportunities.

 ### In-market specialists
-We'll work with Scottish Development International and Opportunity North East to invest in 5 overseas in-market specialists.
+We'll work with Scottish Development International and Opportunity North East to invest in five overseas in-market specialists.

 These specialists will find new business opportunities for the Scottish energy supply chain.
 They'll do this by building relationships with: